 Physical Requirements

-The employee should have the ability to maintain focus and productivity while performing sedentary tasks at a workstation for prolonged periods, including working on a computer, managing documents, or engaging in virtual meetings.
-Occasional need to lift up to 20 pounds.
+The employee should have the ability to maintain focus and productivity while performing at a workstation for prolonged periods, including working on a computer, managing documents, or engaging in virtual meetings.
+Some travel, evening, and weekend work is required.

 Work Environment